jon49/MealPlanner/README.md

 ## TODO

+- [ ] Have a central place for creating/updating/deleting database so that I can update the change table
 - [ ] Add Recipe form needs type of recipe, like dinner, etc.
 - [ ] Service worker
 - [ ] Use service worker to sync to S3 with the AWS Lambda function